mohit2152sharma/exmpls/bash-exmpls/notes/while.md

 done
 ```

-- Using `while` loop with pipe operator
+- Using `while` loop with pipe operator:
   - In the statement `lhs | rhs`, the `rhs` statement runs in a separate subshell.
 The variables created or updated in the `rhs` statement do not propagate to the parent process.